Hem1x/Hem1x/README.md

 ## I'm a Front-End developer
 Hi there!
-My name is **Alex**, and I'm a Front-End developer in React.
+My name is **Alex**, and I'm a Front-End developer.
 I love building interactive web applications and experimenting with new technologies.

 If you have any questions or proposals for collaboration, please feel free to reach out to me!
 <br>